Victoria Derbyshire: Family and relationships

 Derbyshire met Mark Sandell at Radio 5 Live and had an affair with him while he was married to fellow 5 Live presenter Fi Glover.
-After being together for 17 years, Derbyshire and Sandell married in 2018, after Derbyshire was treated for breast cancer; the couple have two children.
+After being together for 17 years, Derbyshire and Sandell married on 21 July 2018; the couple have two sons and live in Staines-upon-Thames, Surrey.
 Her younger brother, Nick Derbyshire, was a county cricketer for Essex and Lancashire between 1994 and 1996.
+She also has a younger sister, Alex, who is a television producer at Good Morning Britain.

 During the COVID-19 pandemic in 2020, Derbyshire told the Radio Times she would break the rule of six for Christmas to be with her family of seven.
 She justified her public comment by stating that, "everyone else would be doing it".
-However she later apologised for her comments.
+However, she later apologised for her comments.

 Health

 In August 2015, Derbyshire announced on Twitter that she had been diagnosed with breast cancer and would be having a mastectomy, but would continue to present her programme as often as possible during treatment.
-She recorded video diaries about her cancer treatment, from her mastectomy through chemotherapy and radiotherapy which went viral and were viewed millions of times.
+She recorded video diaries about her cancer treatment, from her mastectomy through chemotherapy and radiotherapy, which went viral and were viewed millions of times.

-In 2018 she took part in an ITV programme, The Real Full Monty: Ladies' Night, in which she and seven other women affected by breast cancer encouraged women to check their bodies for signs of the disease.
+In 2018, she took part in an ITV programme, The Real Full Monty: Ladies' Night, in which she and seven other women affected by breast cancer encouraged women to check their bodies for signs of the disease.